Scientific context

 In this OSURIS catalog you can find links to key datasets of the site together with metadata:

 To help finding general datasets, predefined database requests have been created and are regularly executed.
-Results of the requests can be downloaded from the links available here using the H+ database account:
+Results of the requests can be downloaded from the links available here:

 Water cycle